 How does it get cold without a freezer?

 The outer wall of the pouch contains sealed chambers of endothermic chemistry.
-When you squeeze, an inner membrane breaks and the compounds dissolve — absorbing heat and dropping the chamber temperature to around −10°C. That cold transfers through a barrier wall into the food sleeve, chilling it to −6°C in roughly 90 seconds.
+When you squeeze, an inner membrane breaks and the compound dissolves — absorbing heat and dropping the chamber temperature well below freezing.
+That cold transfers through a barrier wall into the food sleeve, chilling it to −6°C in roughly 90 seconds.

 Does the chemistry touch the food?